omateusventura/omateusventura/README.md

   </a>
 </div>

-#

-Full Stack Developer with 5 years of experience and solid knowledge in React.js, Node, and Laravel.
-I am committed to creating innovative and high-quality web applications that solve problems and provide unique user experiences
+Hello guys, my name is Mateus Ventura, and I am a Full Stack Developer with 5 years of experience and solid knowledge in React.js, Node, and Laravel.

 Currently, I am pursuing a postgraduate degree in Software Engineering to enhance my skills, seeking continuous growth and learning.